Whatever (Ideal song)

 "Whatever" is the third and final single by R&B quintet Ideal from their self-titled debut album, Ideal (1999).
 The song features guest vocals by Lil' Mo and additional vocals and writing credits by Robert "R.L."
 Huggar (credited as R.L.-oquent) from the R&B trio Next.
 It also features production by Eddie Berkeley, Kobie and Kier "KayGee" Gist of Naughty by Nature.
+The song samples Oliver Cheatham's "Get Down Saturday Night".

 In 2001, the song won an ASCAP Rhythm and Soul Music Award for "Award-Winning R&B/Hip-Hop Songs".
 To date, "Whatever" is the group's second and last-known successful single.

 Background

 A demo for the song was originally recorded by KayGee and R.L. in the former's New Jersey basement studio.
 When the duo heard that Ideal needed an uptempo song, the demo was given to them and later went on to be re-recorded at The Battery Studios in New York City.
 Maverick Cotton, lead singer of Ideal, confirmed that the need for an uptempo song was due to the fact that "summertime [was] coming up," and the group "just wanted to make a summertime jam [that people] could ride through the summer with."
 However, because the group's self-titled debut had already been completed and released months prior to the single's finalization, Ideal confirmed that "Whatever" would see a release on the "future pressings of the [album]."